dewinterjack/CV/README.md

 **Dev & Systems Administrator at [IPSA Medical](https://ipsamedical.co.uk/)** (July - September 2017)

 I automated various data storage and retrieval systems.
-I set up new database software and programmed a data retrieval system for potential clients using the Google Places API and various other APIs. - [Placegen](https://github.com/dewinterjack/placegen) in Python
+I set up new database software and programmed a data retrieval system for potential clients using the Google Places API and various other APIs. - The software I wrote is [Placegen](https://github.com/dewinterjack/placegen), written in Python.

 **Helpdesk Engineer at [RockIT](https://www.rockit.co.uk/)** (June - July 2016)

 I dealt with clients as first port of call for technical problems.
-Remotely accessed client computers to fix their issues, diagnosed and repaired computers sent in to the office and aided senior engineers in setting up office networks on site, including security precautions.
-Admin on Windows server for various clients.
+I remotely accessed client computers to fix their issues, diagnosed and repaired computers sent in to the office and aided senior engineers in setting up office networks on site, including security precautions.
+I was a network admin for various clients which gave me experience in Windows Server.

 **Teaching Assistant at [BlueShift](https://blueshiftcoding.com/)** (November 2015 - January 2016)